FluxML/Flux.jl/docs/src/models/advanced.md

 # allow Join(op, m1, m2, ...) as a constructor
 Join(combine, paths...) = Join(combine, paths)
 ```
-Notice that we parameterized the type of the `paths` field.
-This is necessary for fast Julia code; in general, `T` might be a `Tuple` or `Vector`, but we don't need to pay attention to what it specifically is.
-The same goes for the `combine` field.
+Notice again that we parameterized the type of the `combine` and `paths` fields.
+In addition to the performance considerations of concrete types, this allows either field to be `Vector`s, `Tuple`s, or one of each - we don't need to pay attention to which.

 The next step is to use [`Flux.@layer`](@ref) to make our struct behave like a Flux layer.
 This is important so that calling `Flux.setup` on a `Join` maps over the underlying trainable arrays on each path.
 ```julia